bcgov/mines-digital-trust/openshift/README.md

 ### Port forward to agent
 We can verify the agent by hitting its admin port.
 We do not want to create a public route to the admin port, so we can use port-forwarding to connect through our local machine.

-The following is an example on Mac, you may need to adjust to your particular machine.
+The following is an example on Mac; you may need to adjust to your particular machine.

 ```sh
 # get a pod name